MSchmaud/running-simulator-20/README.md

 # The Good Stuff
 - The overall structure is very optimized for further additions and improvements
-- It was my largest project at the time by far, with 55ish classes total
+- It was my largest project at the time by far with around 55 different classes
-- I really enjoyed writing the more challenging parts of the game such as the map loader (creates a map based off numbers in a .txt file) and entity pathfinding
+- I really enjoyed writing the more challenging aspects of the game such as the map loader (creates a map based off numbers in a .txt file) and entity pathfinding

 # The Bad Stuff
 - Very poorly commented (to be fair I had to spend most of my time writing the code)
-- The way I got my resources into the game was awful and I still cannot look at it
+- The way that I put all of my resources into the game was awful and I still cannot look at it
-- May be some features hidden in the code that never got finished (I was a full-time high school student and athlete at the time)
+- May be some features hidden in the code that never got finished (I was juggling high school, sports, and college applications at the time)